petterhoel/blog/README.md

 [bitsnpixles.dev](https://bitsnpixels.dev)
 This is a place for reminders and thoughts on whatever I come across as a developer that I find reassuring to have a permalink for.

-(i am no longer using the .io domain extention on account of the [colonialism issue](https://gigaom.com/2014/06/30/the-dark-side-of-io-how-the-u-k-is-making-web-domain-profits-from-a-shady-cold-war-land-deal/))

 ## Getting Started